vfarcic/devops24/manuscript/06-jenkins-setup.md

 The `requirements.yaml` file lists all the dependencies of out Chart.
 Since all we need is Jenkins, it is the only requirement we specified.

 Normally, we'd define our Chart and use `requirements.yaml` to add the dependencies our application needs.
 However, this use-case is a bit different.
-We do not have a Chart or, at least, we did not define even a single YAML file in templates.
-All we want to is install Jenkins, customized to serve our needs.
+We do not have a Chart or, to be more precise, we did not define even a single YAML file in templates.
+All we want is to install Jenkins, customized to serve our needs.

-At this point, you might be wondering why we do not install `stable/jenkins` directly with `--values` argument that will customize.
+At this point, you might be wondering why we do not install `stable/jenkins` directly with `--values` argument that will customize it.
 The reason behind using the requirements approch lies in our need to customize Jenkins `config.xml` file.
 README available in `stable/jenkins` Chart provides more insight.

 ```bash
 helm inspect readme stable/jenkins